-The Secretariat used two filtering protocols (SCI-008) intended to identify data submissions that do not comply with the formatting requirements.
+The Secretariat used two filtering protocols (Secretariat Report on Statistics and Coordination of Research in 2015) intended to identify data submissions that do not comply with the formatting requirements.
 In general, the Secretariat has noted a slight improvement in reporting quality in 2014.
 For all ICCAT forms, the major causes of Filter 1 rejections (more than 80%) were: incomplete headers; not using the ICCAT standard codes, not using the most up-to-date ICCAT forms or valid formats.
 The Secretariat noted that out-of-date Task I areas are still being used, and reminded that CPCs must use the current sampling areas.
-While "Filter 1" is currently fully implemented, The Secretariat will continue to test "Filter 2" as described in SCI-008 for potential implementation in 2017.
+While "Filter 1" is currently fully implemented, the Secretariat will continue to test "Filter 2" as described in the above-mentioned report for potential implementation in 2017.